Curriculum Policy

 As well as lessons on the rights and responsibilities of citizens in a democratic community, learners are encouraged to consider civil and political rights such as the right to life and liberty, freedom of expression, equality before the law and social, cultural and economic rights.

-Teachers take opportunities in EDSupport chats and in feedback to marking to reiterate concepts of right and wrong, and how democratic processes allow for the protection of rights.
+Teachers take opportunities in EDSupport interactions and in feedback to marking to reiterate concepts of right and wrong, and how democratic processes allow for the protection of rights.

 2.13 The promotion of partisan political views is precluded in the teaching of any subject in the setting.